-The successful support for students with Special Educational Needs is a shared responsibility.
-All teachers are teachers of children with special educational needs.
+The successful support for students with Additional Learning Needs is a shared responsibility.
+All teachers are teachers of children with Additional Learning Needs.
 Teaching such children is therefore a whole school responsibility.

 Definition of ALN

 Students have an Additional Learning Need if they: